square/maven-archeologist/README.md

 ### Adding Repositories

-The resolver defaults to resolving against maven central.
+The resolver defaults to resolving against Maven Central.
 Specifying repositories is as simple as:

 ```kotlin
 val repo1 = Repository().apply {